codeyoma/codeyoma/README.md

 * ✨ Specialized in Philosophy(Mind, Analytical).
 * 📖 Interested in AGI, Big-Data, Game, Optimization, ...
 * 🏁 My goal is to make AGI with a mind.
-* 💼 Currently working at PearlAbyss.
+* 💼 Currently working at Pearl Abyss.

 # 📬 Reach Me